-Customer retention is when a first-time customer turns into a repeat one by coming back to make another purchase from you.
-If a customer buys the same product on a regular basis or several different products on an irregular basis, you have retained the customer.
+Customer retention is when a first-time customer turns into a repeat shopper by coming back to make another purchase from you.
+If a customer buys the same product on a regular basis or several different products on an irregular basis, you have retained that customer.

-Savvy customer retention practices emphasize this repeated purchasing and strive to make each customer more profitable to your company.
-They also benefit your customers, as most customer retention strategies involve making the shopping experience easier.
+Savvy customer retention practices encourage repeat purchasing and strive to make each shopper more profitable for your company.
+They also benefit your customer base, as most customer retention strategies involve making the shopping experience easier.
 This is a win-win, allowing you to get more value from your customers and your customers to get more value from you.

-Your company’s customer retention rate is the percentage of your customers who, during a given period, are not first-time buyers.
-To calculate your customer retention rate, gather the following data:
+Your customer retention rate is the percentage of your customers who, during a given period, are not first-time buyers.
+To calculate your customer retention rate, gather the following data points:

 Using the above variables, this is the customer retention rate (CRR) formula:

 CRR = [(E – N)/S]